mengzhaopeng/registry-docker/README.md

 Important! - the script is only tested on CentOS7 and please use root permissions to execute.

-createRegistry.sh - create docker registry container
+createRegistry.sh - create docker registry container\n
 createNginxForRegistry.sh - create nginx(ldap) container
 createRegistryUi.sh - create http service of registry container